jedevc/afnom-missing-semester/_2023/lec8_virtualization.md

 the container can have *entirely* different contents than `/` in the container!

 Linux lets us namespace **lots** of things.
 Just to name a few:
-- Mount namespaces, like we discussed above
+- Mount namespaces, like we discussed above.
 - PID namespaces.
 Each running process in Linux gets a PID, and these start from 1, and go up.
 Each container should see it's own set of PIDs, so PID namespaces let us do that.